mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 Life and death is not something limited by name, or concept, or philosophy, or psychology.
 Life is something which exists, wherever.
 Eternal space, eternal time.
 This is life.

+So, Tan Yuan said, “South of Hsiang, north of T’an”, and:

 > – [Hsueh Tou](glossary#setchō-jūken) added the comment, “A single hand does not make random sound.”

 Well, eternal life, eternal space and time is what?
 Can you make a sound?
 No.